expressjs/expressjs.com/en/guide/writing-middleware.md

 <div class="callout" id="callout4">Callback argument to the middleware function, called "next" by convention.</div>

-<div class="callout" id="callout5">HTTP <a href="/4x/api.html#res">response</a> argument to the middleware function, called "res" by convention.</div>
+<div class="callout" id="callout5">HTTP <a href="/en/4x/api.html#res">response</a> argument to the middleware function, called "res" by convention.</div>

-<div class="callout" id="callout6">HTTP <a href="/4x/api.html#req">request</a> argument to the middleware function, called "req" by convention.</div>
+<div class="callout" id="callout6">HTTP <a href="/en/4x/api.html#req">request</a> argument to the middleware function, called "req" by convention.</div>
 </td></tr>
 </table>

-To learn how to write and use Express middleware functions, we will write two middleware functions for the following, simple "Hello world" app:
+Here is an example of a simple "Hello World" Express application, for which you will define two middleware functions:

 <pre><code class="language-javascript" translate="no">
 var express = require('express');